Linguistics: Semantics and pragmatics

 Semantics and pragmatics are branches of linguistics concerned with meaning.
-These subfields have traditionally been divided according to aspects of meaning thought to arise from the grammar versus linguistic and social context.
-Semantics in this conception is concerned with grammatical and lexical meanings and pragmatics concerned with meaning in context.
-The framework of formal semantics studies the denotations of sentences and the way they are composed from the meanings of their constituent expressions.
+These subfields have traditionally been divided according to aspects of meaning: "semantics" refers to grammatical and lexical meanings, while "pragmatics" is concerned with meaning in context.
+Within linguistics, the subfield of formal semantics studies the denotations of sentences and how they are composed from the meanings of their constituent expressions.
 Formal semantics draws heavily on philosophy of language and uses formal tools from logic and computer science.
-Cognitive semantics ties linguistic meaning to general aspects of cognition, drawing on ideas from cognitive science such as prototype theory.
+On the other hand, cognitive semantics explains linguistic meaning via aspects of general cognition, drawing on ideas from cognitive science such as prototype theory.

-Pragmatics encompasses phenomena such as speech acts, implicature, and talk in interaction.
-Unlike semantics, which examines meaning that is conventional or "coded" in a given language, pragmatics studies how the transmission of meaning depends not only on structural and linguistic knowledge (grammar, lexicon, etc.) of the speaker and listener but also on the context of the utterance, any pre-existing knowledge about those involved, the inferred intent of the speaker, and other factors.
-In that respect, pragmatics explains how language users are able to overcome apparent ambiguity since meaning relies on the manner, place, time, etc. of an utterance.
+Pragmatics focuses on phenomena such as speech acts, implicature, and talk in interaction.
+Unlike semantics, which examines meaning that is conventional or "coded" in a given language, pragmatics studies how the transmission of meaning depends not only on the structural and linguistic knowledge (grammar, lexicon, etc.) of the speaker and listener, but also on the context of the utterance, any pre-existing knowledge about those involved, the inferred intent of the speaker, and other factors.